guidallambert/MusicEditing/EasyLilypondCustomisation.md

 This should be fairly self-explanatory.
 Just change the size of the margin in millimetres by changing the number.
 Notice the back-slash directly after the number.

-Once you’ve found this you should see settings for right-margin, top-margin and bottom-margin next to is in the source.
+Once you’ve found this you should see settings for right-margin, top-margin and bottom-margin next to it in the code.

 ###  2.4. <a name='Titles'></a>Titles